Hebrews 1:5–14 . . .

 Note the contrast that the author added in vv.
 13–14.
 In v.
 13, Christ sits at Father God's right hand, in the position of privilege and authority.
 What's the position of the ministering spirit angels?
 They're spirits not people; they've never lived in this world.
 They've appeared, yet they usually come here when God sends them to carry out his work on earth.
 God's angels are dignitaries who've been assigned an official function to carry out for God: "to serve those who will inherit salvation."
 With all stateliness and nobility, the angels are to serve everyone who'll inherit the valuable gift of eternal salvation.

-"Inherit" emphasizes the future aspect of our salvation, the time and occasion when we'll fully realize in Christ Jesus' promises to every believer who asks him to be their Lord.
+"Inherit" emphasizes the future aspect of our salvation, the time and occasion when we'll fully realize Christ Jesus' promises to every believer who asks him to be their Lord.
 At the time of our inheritance, we'll receive a glorified body; we'll worship and glorify him continually; and we'll rule with him and reign with him.
 Thankfully, the angels will be with us, doing what's necessary on our behalf as loyal messengers, spirits, servants, and representatives of Father God.

 The Son who sits at God's right hand till all things are put in domination under his feet is himself the end and aim of history; the angels are all servants, helping to forward God's ambitions and movements.
 It's important to note that the Greek diakonos in v.
 14 was used to reference "ministering."
 When this verse says that angels are sent forth "to minister" for those who'll be heirs of salvation, diakonos clearly means that angels have a God-given assignment to "serve" believers with meticulous, detailed attention.
 Therefore, angels are God's supernatural servers who've been dispatched to attend to the needs, wants, and wishes of the saints.

 So, who are we to worship and why? . . .
 We aren't to worship the "prophets" who God used to tell us his message.
 We aren't to worship the "angels" who God had sent to serve us.
 We can't worship the "creation" because we know that it all perishes.
-We're to worship only Jesus Christ who, alone, is worthy of our worship, allegiance, trust, and faith.
+Therefore, we're to worship only Jesus Christ who, alone, is worthy of our worship, allegiance, trust, and faith.
 Jesus is superior to prophets, angels, and all creation.